zchee/golang-wiki/Ubuntu.md

 > **Note that `golang-go` installs latest Go as default Go.
 If you do not want that, install `golang-1.14` instead and use the binaries from `/usr/lib/go-1.14/bin`.**

-If that's too new for you, try:
+If that's too new for you, try: (ubuntu 19.04 max, 19.10 not supported)

 ```
 $ sudo add-apt-repository ppa:gophers/archive